 Publicly-held companies must prepare financial statements according to Generally Accepted Accounting Principles, known as GAAP, to present financial data to investors, analysts and other stakeholders.
 However, the IRS requires a different presentation according to various tax rules, which may result in different taxable income scenarios.
 While the tax rate remains the same, the dollar value of a company's provision for income taxes may vary within these two scenarios, although each is valid.
 Additionally, every company has differing revenue and expense items that also affect its provision for income taxes

-Tax Provision Definition
+Exploring the Tax Provision Definition

 The provision for income taxes represents the amount a company anticipates it will pay for income taxes in a given year.
 The actual tax provision calculation is a simple exercise.
 After adjusting a company's net income to account for a variety of permanent and temporary accounting differences, the company multiplies its resulting net income by the applicable corporate income tax rate to generate the provision for income taxes.

 The Tax Cut and Jobs Act

 Before 2018, corporate tax rates worked on a graduated structure, with a maximum tax rate of 35 percent.
 The Tax Cuts and Jobs Act, effective as of the 2018 tax year, lowers the corporate income tax rate to a flat 21 percent for all income brackets.
 This simplifies the actual calculation of a company's tax provision as it no longer matters which net income bracket a company falls within; it will pay 21 percent of net income for taxes, regardless.

 Tax vs. GAAP Financial Statements